DJI RumorsDJI Rumors

 Is the DJI Lito replacing the Mini?

-Will the DJI Lito be available in the US?
+Is the DJI Lito available in the US?

-Should I buy a Mini 5 Pro now or wait for the Lito X1?
+Should I buy a Mini 5 Pro or the Lito X1?

 What does “Lito” mean?